Rebalancing Your PortfolioInvestment Management

 Simply put, rebalancing a portfolio is selling your winners and buying your losers.
 You may be wondering why one would do such a thing.
 The reality of it is that most investors want to keep buying their winners.
 Unfortunately, that strategy rarely ends well.
 Trends change.
 The leaders of certain time periods eventually become laggards.
 Conversely, laggards become leaders.
 If we knew how long a trend would last and when a new trend would begin, portfolio management would be easy.
 Unfortunately, nobody has a crystal ball to time the market.

 Most investors are looking to grow their money over the long term within the risk parameters that they are comfortable with.
 It is up to the people they trust to manage their money to have processes in place to achieve returns while managing the risk.
-While it may be less exciting to sell some of that hot stock or fund in your portfolio in the short run, the discipline will pay off over time.
+While it may seem counterintuitive to sell the hot fund and buy the cold fund in the short run, the discipline will pay off over time.